Meet the Other Phone. Child-safe in minutes.

 Our verdict

 In the evenings, they have live music and themed dinner nights.
-The kids' club and playground will keep your children amused, but what will really make them super happy is the Aqua Park, attached to the resort.
+The kids' club and playground will keep your children amused, but they will most likely spend much of their time at the water park.

 The hotel provides free shuttles to the city centre throughout the day, so that you can explore the enchanting Medina old town of Marrakech, which is a 15-minute drive away.